zelunzhang-melb/Workshop-7/README.md

 - You may use [`Matrix4x4.TRS`](https://docs.unity3d.com/ScriptReference/Matrix4x4.TRS.html), a helper function that constructs a matrix from a `Vector3` position, `Quaternion` rotation and `Vector3` scale.
 - You may use [`Matrix4x4.Perpsective`](https://docs.unity3d.com/ScriptReference/Matrix4x4.Projection.html) to assist with generating the projection matrix.

-> **Info**<br>
+> **Note**<br>
 > It might help to solve this problem one matrix at a time.
 The `M` matrix is simplest, so start
 > with that one.
 To test that it's working, pass it to your shader then multiply it by
 > `UNITY_MATRIX_VP`, which you know is correct.

-To fully solve this problem you'll need to consider how coordinate systems vary between DirectX and OpenGL.
+Note that to fully solve this problem you'll need to consider how coordinate systems vary between DirectX and OpenGL.
 While Unity scenes and HLSL code both assume left-handed coordinates, it's not so simple behind the scenes, as the underlying graphics API might not be DirectX.
 Also be aware that [HLSL may get cross-compiled](https://docs.unity3d.com/Manual/shader-compilation.html) to the OpenGL equivalent (GLSL), again depending on the underlying graphics API.
-While you won't need to work with GLSL code, there is a presumption of right-handed coordinates being used in MVP (N.B.
+While you won't need to work with GLSL code directly here, there is a presumption of right-handed coordinates being used in MVP (N.B.
 This is pretty complex stuff, and the more you become aware of it, the more you appreciate using a pre-built game engine over rolling your own!)

 All in all, this exercise will likely require a bit of trial and error, as well as research.
 Give it your